DONATE TO GPLI

 History

-• HPI: 45 year-old white female with a history of inadequate vision, multiple Rx checks, and acne rosacea.
+• HPI: A 45 year-old white female with a history of inadequate vision, multiple Rx checks, and acne rosacea.
 The patient did not wear glasses until her early 40’s but felt that her vision was degrading.
-She currently wears progressive lenses.
+She presented wearing progressive lenses.

 • CC: Blurry vision at distance and near.
-She stated that she can “see” but her vision is not as “crisp” as she would like.
+She stated that she could “see” but her vision was not as “crisp” as she would like it to be.
 She also noted that there is often the “memory of an image” around an image.
 She was interested in contact lenses.

 • Modifying factors: Patient is currently taking Accutane.